 3. Write the perfect job posting

-Writing a job posting is hard.
-Whether it’s a new job or an old job requisition you have on file, recruiters have to find the perfect balance of skills to attract the candidates they want.
+Writing a job posting is challenging.
+Recruiters have to find the perfect balance of skills to attract the candidates they want, whether a new job or an old job requisition.

 Every industry’s talent needs are different.
 And their job posting strategies provide valuable insight into how they respond to their respective challenges.
-This can also be beneficial on a company level, allowing businesses to monitor the job posting strategies of their competition.
+This can also be beneficial on a company level, allowing businesses to monitor competitor job posting strategies.

-But how do you know which skills to include?
-Will they make your pool too broad?
-Too narrow?
-Too expensive?
-It’s nearly impossible to know without data.
+Deciding which skills to include is difficult.
+Will the included skills make your pool of candidates too broad, too narrow, or too expensive?
+This is nearly impossible to know without data.

 4. Use data to discover a region with more favorable conditions and larger talent pools

-Utilize supply and demand data along with compensation analytics to discover people with the skill sets you need that might be interested in relocating.
+Use supply, demand and compensation data to find people with the skills you need who might want to relocate.
 If the competition for talent is too steep in your area, use data to find the regions that fit your needs and budget.

 5. Utilize global data to recruit talent internationally

-It’s important to know what markets to expand your business in, and what markets hold promising talent.
-You can look solely at data in the United States, but why limit yourself to the talent and opportunities from one country?
-Expand your view across the globe; compare markets across borders, determine where your company might expand, and understand the skills landscape of other countries.
+New markets can be ideal for your business to expand in or which ones hold promising talent.
+You can look solely at data in the United States, but why limit yourself to one country?
+Expand your view across the globe.
+Compare markets across borders, determine where your company might expand, and understand the skills landscape of other countries.

-Even when the supply of talent is high, you should evaluate your success and recruiting challenges regularly (monthly, quarterly, or semi-annually).
-What worked last year may not cut it today.
-Using objective data equips you to simultaneously tackle recruiting challenges and optimize your strategy..
+Evaluate your success and recruiting challenges regularly, even when talent supply is high (monthly, quarterly, or semi-annually).
+What worked last year may not prove successful today.
+Using objective data equips you to simultaneously tackle recruiting challenges and optimize your business strategy.

 How to retain your workforce

 The current labor market is tight.
-With more job postings out there than people available (or wanting) to fill those roles, acquiring talent is as competitive and expensive as ever!
+With more job postings than people available, acquiring talent is more competitive and expensive than ever.
 Internal upskilling is an emerging way to combat these new conditions.

 The percentage of remote positions doubled over the course of a few months in early 2020.
 Since then, that number has more than tripled compared to pre-COVID, and continues to climb.

-It can be intimidating to start building an upskilling system for your company.
+Training employees is nothing new, but upskilling employees at scale can be challenging for many companies.
 Our suggestion is to start by understanding the skills that currently exist within your four walls.

 3 steps to creating actionable skill profiles for your roles: